cluebotng/cluebot3/README.md

 for long periods of time.
 Due to some of the coding warnings around uninitilized variables etc can spew out at MB/s!

 2. application logs - these are generated in select places within the code (where there use to be print statements), the log rotation and retention is managed within the application.
+Logs can be found under ~/logs/cluebot3-yyyy-mm-dd.log

 The change feed for the user can also be checked [here](https://en.wikipedia.org/w/index.php?limit=50&title=Special%3AContributions&contribs=user&target=ClueBot+III&namespace=&tagfilter=&year=2016&month=-1).

 #### External monitoring

-There is currently a perl script, which runs on a cron, that checks the last time a change was made by the ClueBot III user.
+There is currently a perl script, which runs on a cron, that checks the last time a change was made by the [ClueBot III](https://en.wikipedia.org/wiki/User:ClueBot_III) user.

 This emails [Damian](https://en.wikipedia.org/wiki/User:DamianZaremba) and [Rich](https://en.wikipedia.org/wiki/User:Rich_Smith).